FDio/csit/docs/toi/test_code_guidelines.md

     + CSIT contributions SHALL use a specific formatting for documenting arguments, return values and similar.

+    + It is RECOMMENDED to use type hints.

   + Keyword usage examples MAY be grouped and used in the class/module documentation string, to provide better overview of the usage and relationships between keywords.